-2.13 Income tax
+2.17 Income tax

 The tax currently payable is based on taxable profit for the year.
 Taxable profit differs from profit as reported in the consolidated statement of comprehensive income because it excludes items of income or expense that are taxable or deductible in other years and it further excludes items that are never taxable or deductible.
-The Group's liability for current tax is calculated using tax rates that have been enacted or substantively enacted by the balance sheet date in the countries where the subsidiaries operate and generate taxable income.
+The Company's liability for current tax is calculated using tax rates that have been enacted or substantively enacted by the balance sheet date in the countries where the subsidiaries operate and generate taxable income.

-2.14 Deferred tax
+2.18 Deferred income tax